Skip to main content

 Use the status filter to see:

-• All Bundles - Everything in catalog
+• All MCP servers - Everything in Discover

-• Enabled - Bundles you've activated
+• Enabled - MCP servers you've activated

-Before enabling a bundle, understand what's required:
+Before enabling an MCP server, understand what's required:

-Opens the bundle detail page showing:
+Opens the MCP server detail page showing:

 Overview Section: